AnginesGit/rule34.world-downloader/README.md

 ```
 ## Help
-- this script only can get the first page of playlist (60 posts), urls getting x pages doesn't work for playlist, only searching tags, if anyone can help with that, will be appreciated.
+- this script only can get the first page of playlist (60 posts), urls getting x pages doesn't work for playlist, only searching tags.
+If anyone can help with this, I will appreciated you.